 Gail is an ordinary teenage techie junkie.
 When her parents insist on her taking a camping vacation, she is not at all pleased.
 But when a storm breaks and she is forced into a cave for shelter, her phone is whisked away to Aistaraina...wherever that is.

 Themes: the good and the bad of technology in a fantasy setting.

 Notes: This is definitely one of my favorite WIPs.
 My first BP post was dedicated to Gail.
 I've also dedicated a "Meet the Books" post to this work.

 Themes: many aspects of femininity, dangers of gossip

 Notes: "Sassy Devil" is the first of two volumes of my novel, Fair Winds.
-This is my only completed work!
+This is my only completed first draft!
 It still needs expansion/editing, quite badly.
 My second BP post was dedicated to Ciara and Grace's parents, Leo and Jacinta.